m-collo/Intro-to-Data-Science/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fCXBaEnPzgo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> In this video, I guide you in a step-by-step manner on setting up your Data Science portfolio using GitHub.
+A portfolio helps you to showcase your data science projects that will attract employers as well as allow you to archive your learned expertise in data science.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6NXLGP65S2Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> Have you ever wanted to build a portfolio website to showcase your data science and coding projects?
+In this video, you will learn how to build a simple portfolio website and host it for free on GitHub Pages.
+The website will be coded in Markdown which is a simple to use syntax that you can learn in less than 5 minutes.

 He also gave some "[Data Science Portfolio Tips](https://youtu.be/ddFskLtQsbI)" through a discussion with other Data Science YouTubers, Dhaval (codebasics), [Ken Jee](https://www.youtube.com/channel/UCiT9RITQ9PW6BhXK0y2jaeg) and [Krish Naik](https://www.youtube.com/user/krishnaik06).
 Here I outline the points that can be taken away from discussion:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ddFskLtQsbI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> In this video, I had a panel discussion about building data science portfolio with Data Science YouTube influencers Ken Jee, Krish Naik, Dhaval (codebasics).
+All four of us come from different countries and we bring unique perspectives on the topics discussed.

 ### _Why should you implement data science projects?_